-The proof just given divided naturally into two parts: first we constructed the $X_{j}$ to explicitly model the $V_{j}$, allowing us to extract some of their dependence in the manageable form of the $Y_{j}$; and then we analysed the $Y_{j}$ using a result about Brownian motion.
+as claimed in Proposition~\ref{pr2}.
+The proof just given divided naturally into two parts: first we constructed the $X_{j}$ to explicitly model the $V_{j}$, allowing us to extract some of their dependence in the manageable form of the $Y_{j}$; and then we analyzed the $Y_{j}$ using a result about Brownian motion.
 Both of these steps could conceivably be improved, potentially leading to a better lower bound for $P(m,h)$.

 In the analysis of the $Y_{j}$, we used a fact about the probability that a Brownian motion remains below a constant level for a period of ``time'' $t$.
 We could have used results about the probability that it remains below, for example, a sloping line, allowing some flexibility in the upper bounds that we ask for.
 However, in our applications these probabilities are never particularly small, and the author doubts that a more complicated approach would be advantageous in many situations.